AKHIL00124/CS360-VOiC/README.md

 Users can Create, Read, Update, and Delete Documents CKEditor 5 is used for Writing documents.

-Open the project in Apache
+Open the project in Apache and
 Go to localhost and import the VOiC.sql file

-Admin email: admin@gmail.com
+Admin email: admin@gmail.com,
 pwd: Admin1234